meganemichel/nf-tower-docs/content/docs/monitoring/sharing.md

 {{% pretty_screenshot img="/uploads/2020/10/monitoring_sharing2.png" %}}

-An email with the pipeline URL will be sent
+An email with the pipeline URL will be sent to the email address you entered.

 {{% pretty_screenshot img="/uploads/2020/10/monitoring_sharing3.png" %}}

 {{% warning %}}
-Your collaborator's account email must match the email where you sent the invite.
+Your collaborator's Tower account email must match the email where you sent the invite.
 {{% /warning %}}